azsk/ADOScanner-docs/06- Tracking compliance for your ADO environment/README.md

 ## Enable or Disable anonymous usage telemetry for local, CA and CICD scans

-Added support to enable/disable anonymous usage telemetry for local, CA and CICD scans.
+Added support to enable/disable anonymous usage telemetry for local, CA and CICD scans.<br>
 If usage telemetry level set to 'Anonymous', telemetry will be captured.<br> If usage telemetry level set to 'None', telemetry will not be captured.